-- Need for and benefits that would be gained from the project. - Applicant's capacity to complete the proposed project.
+- Relationship between the applicant entity and the supporting entity. - Need for and benefits that would be gained from the project. - Applicant's capacity to complete the proposed project.

 Letters of support should be signed and submitted as one separate attachment to the application in JustGrants.